-Assets held 65.8 km Stormwater Pipes2,447 Stormwater Pits3.2 km Box Culverts 2.8 km Open Channels1 Detention Basin3.2 km Box Culverts Mason Park stormwater reuse187 km Kerb and Guttering Available Data reporting of kerb and guttering - visual insp pection and drainage pipes - visual and CCTV inspection n.
-Condition 1 is a brand new asset that has been comm ineering Team inspecting the drainage network every five (5) years as per the required his (as required). hissioned.
-Commission 5 rating is where the asset has failed and requires immediate Main Findings reporting of kerb and guttering - visual insp pection and drainage pipes - visual and CCTV inspection n.
-Condition 1 is a brand new asset that has been comm ineering Team inspecting the drainage network every five (5) years as per the required as (as required). sissioned.
-Commission 5 rating is where the asset has failed and requires immediate
+Assets held 65.8 km Stormwater Pipes2,447 Stormwater Pits3.2 km Box Culverts 2.8 km Open Channels1 Detention Basin3.2 km Box Culverts Mason Park stormwater reuse187 km Kerb and Guttering Available Data The current condition and estimated remaining useful life of the asset groups is based on the Engineering Team inspecting the drainage network every five (5) years as per the require reporting of kerb and guttering - visual inspection and drainage pipes - visual and CCTV inspections (as required).
+Condition ratings are from 1-5 rating system.
+Condition 1 is a brand new asset that has been commissioned.
+Commission 5 rating is where the asset has failed and requires immediate assessment as to its replacement, removal and or decommissioning.
+Main Findings The current condition and estimated remaining useful life of the asset groups is based on the Engineering Team inspecting the drainage network every five (5) years as per the required reporting of kerb and guttering - visual inspection and drainage pipes - visual and CCTV inspections (as required).
+Condition ratings are from 1-5 rating system.
+Condition 1 is a brand new asset that has been commissioned.
+Commission 5 rating is where the asset has failed and requires immediat assessment as to its replacement, removal and or decommissioning.